 We've currently reviewed 7 Razer headphones.
 Razer mostly makes over-ear gaming headsets with good microphones suitable for live chat.
 However, they aren't the most comfortable for long gaming sessions and because of their inconsistent fit, they won't produce the same sound for everyone.

 The best affordable Razer headphones that we've tested so far are the Razer Kraken Pro V2.
 While similar to the Razer Kraken X, these headphones look and feel slightly more premium.
-Their metal frame gives them more durability and stability, although they might not provide the best fit for everyone.
+Their metal frame gives them more durability and stability, although they may not provide the best fit for everyone.
 They can also be fatiguing if worn for long periods, making them less than ideal for long gaming sessions.
-They do have a great boom microphone, however: it has little trouble separating speech from background noise, and its recording quality should make your voice clear to others on the line.
-These headphones produce punchy bass that's good for those who like a little more rumble.
-On the downside, this emphasis can also sound boomy and muddy.
-Unfortunately, these headphones don't support the Razer Synapse software, so you won't be able to customize their sound profile with it.
-Despite their simple features, if you're looking for affordable, entry-level Razer headphones, these are a good choice for those who don't want to compromise too much while gaming.
+They have a great boom microphone that captures voice clearly, even in noisy situations.
+They also produce a nice punchy bass but some may find they sound boomy and muddy.
+Since they don't support Razer Synapse software, you won't be able to tweak or customize their sound profile.
+That being said, if you're looking for a pair of entry-level Razer headphones and don't mind the barebones features, these headphones are a solid choice.

 Razer is a well-known gaming brand.
 While they produce a variety of great gaming accessories, their headphones aren't particularly outstanding.
 While their haptic feedback feature is an interesting addition, these headphones aren't suited for marathon gamers.
 Their fit isn't the most comfortable for long listening sessions, and you won't always get a consistent fit, either.